Frameworkium/frameworkium.github.io/_pages/Config_Files.md

 ---
 layout: post
-title:  "Using Config yaml files Rather than Command Line params"
+title:  "Using Config Files Rather than Command Line params"
 category: wiki
 section: 6 - Advanced Usage
 order: 0
 ---

-More detail soon... but rather than providing all of the details in the command line, you can instead create config files (in your `resources` folder) to store common configurations.
+Rather than providing all of the details in the command line, you can instead create config files (in your `resources` folder) to store common configurations.
 An example would be:

 `/resources/config/FirefoxGrid.yaml`: